Kinin–kallikrein system

 The kinin–kallikrein system or simply kinin system is a poorly understood hormonal system with limited available research.
 It consists of blood proteins that play a role in inflammation, blood pressure control, coagulation and pain.
 Its important mediators bradykinin and kallidin are vasodilators and act on many cell types.
-Clinical symptoms include marked weakness, tachycardia, fever, leukocytosis and acceleration of ESR.
+Clinical symptoms include marked weakness, tachycardia, fever, leukocytosis.
+It can also increase erythrocyte sedimentation rate.

 History

 The system was discovered in 1909 when researchers discovered that injection with urine (high in kinins) led to hypotension (low blood pressure).
 The researchers Emil Karl Frey, Heinrich Kraut and Eugen Werle discovered high-molecular weight kininogen in urine around 1930.